NatanHy/MSWord-Table-Generator/README.md

 # MSWord-Table-Generator

 ## File Syncing
-The descriptions in word and excel files can be synced using the syncing GUI.
+The descriptions and mapping tables in word and excel files can be synced using the syncing GUI.
 This is a two-step process:

 1. Select files
 2. Resolve mismatches